biojava/biojava-tutorial/structure/README.md

 Chapter 6 - How to [work with mmCIF/PDBx files](mmcif.md)

-Chapter 7 - SEQRES and ATOM records
+Chapter 7 - SEQRES and ATOM records, mapping to Uniprot (SIFTs)

 Chapter 8 - Protein Structure Alignments